Online Safety

 While the UK Online Safety Act should mean that technology companies become more accountable over coming years, many adults are of the opinion that children remain too easily exposed to harmful content - and contact - through access to unrestricted online systems.

-In 2025, OFCOM's statutory guidance for companies started to make some impact - yet many organisations feel that these statutory rules do not go far enough, and the Online Safety Act itself may need to be strengthened further.
+In 2025, OFCOM's statutory guidance for companies began to make some impact - yet many organisations feel that these statutory rules do not go far enough, and the Online Safety Act itself may need to be strengthened further.
+In 2026, the government has consulted professionals and the wider public widely, before new legislation will inevitably be put in place.

-In the meantime, Aspire wants to do more to help families manage this difficult situation:
+As this all develops, Aspire wants to do more to help families manage this sometimes challenging situation:

 RULE Initiative